ijstartijstart-cannon/cannon/README.md

 <h2>How to Connect Canon IJ Printer via USB (Windows)</h2>
 Setting up a Canon IJ printer via USB is essential if you want to perform the printing tasks.
 Below is the accurate method to help you connect the Canon printer to Windows PC via USB.
 Follow the steps:

-1. First and foremost, reach https://ij.start.canon to download the Canon printer driver.
+1. First and foremost, reach <a href="https://github.com/ijstartijstart-cannon/cannon/">https://ij.start.canon</a> to download the Canon printer driver.

 2. After downloading the Canon printer driver, install the printer driver.